MicrosoftDocs/well-architected/well-architected/resiliency/monitoring.md

 :::image type="icon" source="../_images/github.png" border="false"::: Here are some samples about creating and querying alerts:

 - [HealthAlerts](https://github.com/mspnp/samples/tree/master/Reliability/HealthAlerts).
 A sample about creating resource-level health activity log alerts.
 The sample uses Azure Resource Manager to create alerts.
 - [GraphAlertsPsSample](https://github.com/mspnp/samples/tree/master/Reliability/GraphAlertsPsSample).
-A set of PowerShell commands that queries for alerts generated against your subscription.
+Azure PowerShell and Azure commands that query for alerts generated against your subscription.

 ## Azure subscription and service limits

 Azure subscriptions have limits on certain resource types, such as number of resource groups, cores, and storage accounts.
-To ensure your application doesn't run up against Azure subscription limits, create alerts that poll for services nearing their limits and quotas.
+To ensure that your application doesn't run up against Azure subscription limits, create alerts that poll for services nearing their limits and quotas.

 Address the following subscription limits with alerts.